-If writing or speaking the words seem too basic in your books, show off your vocals by serenading your partner at a karaoke session.
+If writing or speaking the words out loud seem too basic in your books, show off your vocals by serenading your partner at a karaoke session.
 Playlist recommendations include love songs that remind you of them, or songs that bring back sweet memories you both share.
-A must-do especially for couples who enjoy singing.
+This is a must-do for couples who enjoy singing!

 3. Fill a jar with 365 notes

-Penning a year's worth of notes is undoubtedly time-consuming but nothing speaks more of your feelings than a touching gesture as such.
-List down reasons why you love your other half—whether compliments you often (or never) give, the reasons you appreciate him/her in your life, poignant quotes and even throwback memories that you both share.
+Penning a year’s worth of notes is undoubtedly time-consuming but nothing speaks more of your feelings than a touching gesture as such.
+List down reasons why you love your other half—it can be compliments you often (or never) give, the reasons you appreciate him/her in your life, poignant quotes, and even throwbacks to shared memories.

-If you or your partner's love language is physical touch, it means that any affectionate or intimate form of physical gestures i.e. holding hands, kissing, hugging and more, are the go-to ways to receive and express love.
+If you or your partner’s love language is physical touch, it means that any affectionate or intimate physical gestures—i.e. holding hands, kissing, hugging (you get the idea)—are the go-to ways to receive and express love.

 1. Ice skating

-Unless you both are pros at making pirouettes on ice, chances are you'll be holding on to each other most of the time, making it a perfect date for anyone who's looking to get handsy (wink).
-Stumbling all over the ice skating rink may be tiring (and a tad bit embarrassing), but who cares about saving face when you get to be cute on ice.
+Unless you both are pros at making pirouettes on ice, chances are you’ll be holding on to each other most of the time, making it a perfect date for anyone who’s looking to get handsy (wink).
+Stumbling all over the ice skating rink may be tiring (and a tad bit embarrassing), but who cares about saving face when you get to bond and look cute together.

 2. A trip to the theme park

 Want something more exciting and less snooze-inducing?
 Plan a date at an amusement park.
-Thrilling rides will have your heart pounding but that would make an easy excuse to grab each other during moments of fear.
-If she's a sucker for stuffed animals, flaunt your hand-eye coordination at carnival games to win her plushies to take home.
+Thrilling rides will have your heart pounding, but that’s also an easy excuse to grab each other during moments of fear.
+If your partner’s a sucker for stuffed animals, flaunt your hand-eye coordination at carnival games to win plushies to take home.

-Those with quality time as their primary love language love to give and receive undivided attention.
+Those with quality time as their primary love language adore giving and receiving undivided attention.
 Simple dates where they can listen and talk to each other mean the most to them.

 1. A picnic

-This Valentine's Day weekend, grab a basket, pack some food and head to a park for a picnic.
-It's an underrated date that wouldn't cost you a bomb, but you'll definitely be spending quality time talking to each other.
+The weekend before Valentine’s Day, grab a basket, pack some food and head to a park for a picnic.
+It’s an underrated date that wouldn’t cost you a bomb, but you’ll definitely be spending quality time talking to each other.
 For those who are going on first dates, this is also a good way to get to know your date better.

 2. Go for a hike